w3c/Guide/process/predicting-milestones.md

 The First Public Working Draft is an important milestone.
 It makes concrete the proposed work.
 It is an opportunity to publicize the work of the Group.
 This is also a legal milestone; FPWD triggers a patent exclusion period for all features that are in that document.
 Features *added afterwards* are not covered until the work progresses to a Last Call.
 There is therefore a balance to be struck between speed and feature completeness (at least an outline of the features; details of syntax and specification for a given feature can be altered later).

->
-Exclusion period for FPWD
+> Time: Exclusion period for FPWD
 : Announcement of an open exclusion period, immediately after publication of FPWD, triggers an [exlusion period of 150 days](/policies/patent-policy/#sec-exclusion-with).
 {:.time}

->
-Exclusion period for FPWD
+> Tips: Exclusion period for FPWD
 : You don't have to wait for an exclusion period to end before moving to the next stage in the Rec track.
 Exclusion periods can overlap.
 {:.tip}